Schizophrenia Long-Term Care and Treatment: Helping a Family Member

 Regaining Balance and Perspective Through Long-Term Residential Treatment

-Look for a program that offers multiple levels of intensive treatment options and an array of modalities that can be tailored to your family’s unique needs over time.
+Look for schizophrenia long-term care program that offers multiple levels of intensive treatment options and an array of modalities that can be tailored to your family’s unique needs over time.
 Look especially for modalities that have been proven to be effective in treating schizophrenia, including social therapies like milieu therapy and group therapy, art or music therapy, and family therapy.
 As BrightQuest’s Dr. Karlyn Pleasants asserts,

 For change to really take place and last, change and adjustment has to happen across the entire family system.
 My experience over the past 20 years has been that families who are very involved, who attend their sessions and do the work, are the families who get better and whose change endures.